The very easy way to make a small batch of mead, using only things youâre practically guaranteed to find at your local grocery store, is:

 - Two very clean glass jars, at least about 24-oz capacity (spaghetti sauce jars will do fine)

-- A clean piece cloth to cover the jar mouth
+- A clean piece of cloth to cover the jar mouth

 - A rubber-band (or piece of string) to hold that in place